jewelyy/jewelyy/README.md

 - 👋 Hi, I’m @jewelyy
 - I don't know much about coding but I'm always willing to learn!
+- Yes that is me in a hotdog suit.
 - You can reach me on discord: jewelyjewely#6969

 <!---